ConvertKit/convertkit-wordpress-libraries/SETUP.md

 # Setup Guide

-This document describes how to setup your development environment, so that it is ready to run, develop and test the ConvertKit WordPress Libraries.
+This document describes how to setup your development environment, so that it is ready to develop and test the ConvertKit WordPress Libraries.

 Suggestions are provided for the LAMP/LEMP stack and Git client are for those who prefer the UI over a command line and/or are less familiar with
 WordPress, PHP, MySQL and Git - but you're free to use your preferred software.